 E4.12-1 The election process for the positions of undergraduate representatives to the Executive Committee shall take place during a caucus of active chapters at the Grand Chapter, or undergraduate province delegates to the Grand Council.
 The caucus shall be conducted according to Robert’s Rules or Order, Revised, and be chaired by the senior International Balfour Award winner currently serving on the Executive Committee or, in the event of his unavailability, by the most recent International Balfour Award winner available to serve in this capacity.

-E4.12-2 If fewer than two (2) candidates have fulfilled the requirements of eligibility as stipulated in Statute 4.12 prior to the calling to order of the Grand Chapter or Grand Council as the case may be, the undergraduate caucus may consider nominees from the floor, providing those nominees secure written approval of five percent of the active chapter delegates in attendance.
+E4.12-2 If fewer than two (2) candidates have fulfilled the requirements of eligibility as stipulated in Statute 4.12 prior to the calling to order of the Grand Chapter or Grand Council as the case may be, the undergraduate caucus may consider nominees from the floor, providing those nominees secure written approval of 10 of the active chapter delegates in attendance.
 The candidate need not be present to be eligible for election, provided he meets all other eligibility requirements.

 E4.12-3 Undergraduate elections at Grand Chapter and Grand Council will proceed according to rules that are adopted by the Grand Chapter and Grand Council at the opening of each meeting.
 Sample undergraduate election rules will be made available in the manner described in Statute 4.22.1 for other sample election rules and procedural rules.